jnfernQA/20DecSDET2-IMS-Complete/README.md

 ```
 1.Clone this repository to your local repository using Gitbash
 2.Open the Eclipse IDE and open the project folder from your local repository
-3. Development of the code can be done in "/src/main/java"
+3.Development of the code can be done in "/src/main/java"
-4.Open a console and change directory to the project folder and in console type "cd target" to move to the target folder and then type "java -jar ims-0.0.1-jar-with-dependencies.jar"
+4.Open a console and change directory to the project folder and in console type "cd target" to move to the target folder and then type - "java -jar ims-0.0.1-jar-with-dependencies.jar" (fat.jar)
 5.Make sure in MySql the database follows the sql schema of provided in "src/main/resources"
 6.Running the fat.jar from step 4 will allow to start the IMS program
 ```